BONNER'S FIRST STAGE PLAY TO HIT UK THEATRES 2021!

-Hilary was a Fleet Street journalist for almost 25 years before writing her first novel, The Cruelty of Morning, which was published in 1995.
+Hilary, a former chair of the Crime Writers’ Association, was a Fleet Street journalist for almost 25 years before publishing her first novel, The Cruelty of Morning, in 1995.

-She was showbusiness editor of four national newspapers, and an assistant editor of one, spending several weeks every year in Hollywood interviewing some of the biggest stars in the world, travelling to film and TV locations all over the world, and covering 18 Cannes Film Festivals.
+She was showbusiness editor of four national newspapers, and an assistant editor of one, spending several weeks every year in Hollywood interviewing some of the biggest stars in the world, including Bette Davies, James Stewart, Sean Connery, Michael Douglas, Clint Eastwood, John Travolta and Lisa Minnelli, and, closer to home, major British TV names like David Jason, Rowan Atkinson, Victoria Wood, Jennifer Saunders, Dawn French, and Joanna Lumley.
+She travelled to film and TV locations all over the world, and covered 18 Cannes Film Festivals.
 They were heady days, and she still feels extraordinarily fortunate that, when the Fleet Street she knew began to radically change, she was given the opportunity to embark on a whole new career as a novelist.

-Her father was a butcher and ran a tea shop, Cleverdon’s, still a thriving local business, which Hilary features in Dreams of Fear.
+Her father was a butcher and ran a tea shop, Cleverdon’s, still a thriving local business, which Hilary features in her 2019 novel Dreams of Fear.